flint-dart/flint_dart/README.md

 # Flint Dart 🔥

+### 🚀 **Flint Dart**

-**Flint Dart** is a minimal, expressive, and extensible server-side framework built with Dart.
-Inspired by the simplicity of Express.js and Laravel, Flint provides an elegant developer experience for building RESTful APIs and backend services with Dart.
+**Flint Dart** is a high-performance, expressive, and extensible server-side framework built entirely with Dart.
+Designed for developers who demand speed and simplicity, it delivers everything you need to build RESTful APIs, authentication systems, and scalable backend services — all with clean, modern syntax and hot-reload precision.

+> ⚡ **Build fast.
+Scale effortlessly.**
+> Flint Dart gives you the freedom to create powerful applications without the limits of rigid frameworks.

 Developed and maintained by **[Eulogia Technologies](https://flintdart.eulogia.net)**.

+---